 How Do I Pick My Attorney?

 There are four criteria that every person should ask when visiting a lawyer involving a personal injury.
 First, you’ll want to know if the firm or lawyer is a personal injury lawyer.
 That means all they handle is personal injury work.
-Here at Garcia & Ochoa, that’s all we do.
+Here at the Law Firm of Ricardo A. Garcia, that’s all we do.

 The next thing that you’re going to want to know is if they’ve had success as a personal injury trial lawyer.
 The lawyer should show that they’ve successfully handled injury cases, taken them to court, and won verdicts.
 Don’t be afraid to ask the lawyer to show you their past results.